danieldanielecki/DEX-TON-Contest/README.md

 ## Final Release

 Please use the version [`v1.0.0`](https://github.com/danieldanielecki/DEX-TON-Contest/releases/tag/v1.0.0) for testing & review.
+Please ignore commits after that tag for contest-purposes.
+The extra contribution is solely due to our ambition to improve the project.

 ## Brand assets